ansible-collections/community.internal_test_tools/tools/README.md

 The ``redirect`` subcommand allows to convert redirections between symlinks and ``meta/runtime.yml`` redirects, and to make sure that all redirects needed for flatmapping modules are around.

 The ``check-ansible-base-redirects`` subcommand compares ansible-base's ``lib/ansible/config/ansible_builtin_runtime.yml`` with this collection.
 It reports when plugins are routed to non-existing plugins in this collection, and it reports when plugins are routed to other collections which have the same name as plugins in this collection.

+The ``validate`` subcommand checks whether symlinks and plugins mentioned in ``meta/runtime.yml`` actually exist in this collection (if they are not redirected to other collections).